fabulousman12/echoid-open_source/README.md

 - Generated release output, screenshots, and crash logs

 This keeps the public repository focused on the core code while avoiding accidental leaks of deployment-specific setup.
+## Usage Limitations

+Some files are intentionally not included in this repository.
+This mainly affects certain native Android components required to run the application on Android devices.

+Because of this, the project can currently only be fully tested using the **web version**.

+Features that depend on native Android behavior cannot be tested here, including:

+- App dead-state message handling
+- Floating window overlays
+- Other Android platform–specific behaviors

+When contributing or making changes, please ensure that any feature affecting both platforms includes the necessary **Android platform-dependent implementation**, in addition to the web implementation.
 ## Setup

 1. Install dependencies: